-29.9 Space Charge
+31.9 Space Charge

-MAD-X can perform tracking using a frozen space charge model.
-This process is rather involved and requires careful setting of several options and switches as well as the insertion of space-charge kicks inserted within regular elements.
-The Space-Charge specifics of MAD-X are documented in [32].
+MAD-X can perform tracking using a frozen space charge model using beam-beam elements in a thin lattice.
+This process requires careful setting of several options and switches as well as the insertion of space-charge kicks inserted within regular elements.
+The Space-Charge specifics of MAD-X are documented in [33].